 I was traveling through Pakistan as part of the International Entrepreneurship Summer School Program with the Institute of Business Administration in Karachi.
 We spent the first 10 days learning in the classroom and exploring the city of Karachi, followed by two weeks traveling around the rest of the country, visiting so many amazing places in Pakistan.

-This post will highlight ten of the most beautiful places in Pakistan to inspire and hopefully give you a new perspective on the country.
+This post will highlight ten of the most stunningly beautiful places in Pakistan to inspire and hopefully give you a new perspective on this country.
 This list is in no particular order, because how can you choose between so many beautiful places?!

 10 Beautiful Places in Pakistan